ahx/openapi_first/README.md

 ## Contract Testing

+The main goal of contract testing is to avoid API drift.
+There are two aspects of contract testing:
+  1. Request/Response validation
+  2. Coverage

+With openapi_first, you can get 1. via the middlewares or the test assertion method, but there is

 ### Coverage

 > [!NOTE]
 > This is a brand new feature. ✨ Your feedback is very welcome.

 This feature tracks all requests/resposes that are validated via openapi_first and get return an overal coverage value.
-If all of your described requests/responses have been validated successfully at least once, your coverage is 100%.
-By checking your validation coverage you can avoid API drift where your API description describes requests/responses differently than your implemention works.
+By checking your validation coverage you can avoid API drift.

 Here is how to set it up for RSpec in your `spec/spec_helper.rb`: